Jelle's Marble Runs: Marble Rally

 The Marble Rally (formerly known as the Sand Marble Rally) is a series of off-road marble races, where individual marbles race against each other down a rough terrain course, usually sand, that has been manually constructed.
 The courses feature a variety of features and obstacles that impede competing marbles on their way to the finish line.
 Marbles used for the Marble Rally are larger than marbles used for the Marble League, with a diameter of 25 mm compared to the Marble League's 16 mm marbles.
 Starting from the 2017 edition, top-ranked marbles automatically qualify for the next year's Marble Rally championship.

-The fifth edition was initially delayed due to the ongoing COVID-19 pandemic.
-Additionally, the Marble Rally Showdown was announced to have been cancelled, most likely due to the pandemic.
-However, the first six races had been filmed and were eventually released weekly in September and October 2020.
-The season resumed in April 2021, with two races filmed in snow, rather than on a dune.
+The most successful Sand Rally marble is Red Number 3, winning two titles in 2018 and 2019, on the back of a silver in 2017.
+Other successful marbles are Ghost Plasma with a gold and a silver finish, Superball with a gold and three bronze finishes, Slimer and Dragon's Egg with a gold and two bronze finishes each; as of May 2026, the most recent champion is Blue Moon, who won season 7.
+In 2018, a Reddit user discovered that Red Number 3 was not actually a glass marble, but a plastic key fob, which likely gave them an advantage in winning their first championship.
+After their second title, the original Red Number 3 was replaced by an actual glass marble, which in kayfabe was stated as the athlete undergoing surgery to become a full marble.